adamowada/leetcode-practice/README.md

 - Declare an empty string before adding to it in for loop

-- array.length returns a number. this is useful in for loops
+- array.length returns a number.
+This is useful in for loops

 - Using += to concatenate strings

 #### What Knowledge Would Have Made This Problem Easier

-- If the final return is a string sometimes it's easier to string methods rather than fidle around with arrays
+- If the final return is a string sometimes it's easier to use string methods rather than fidle around with arrays

 - The proper way to write for loops